lpenteri/eos-wallet-app/CONTRIBUTING.md

 ## CSS style

-Our CSS style is in [AirBnB styleguide](https://github.com/airbnb/css).
+Our CSS style is in [AirBnB CSS styleguide](https://github.com/airbnb/css).